Composting

 Blumenort

-Curbside Pick Up (Call 204-346-7129 ext 0 or email worksandoperations@hanovermb.ca if in the LUD boundaries and would like a bin!).
+NEW Curbside Collections starting Friday, May 8th, 2026!!
+Click here for details.
+No extra cost to residents!
+Call 204-346-7129 ext 0 or email solidwaste@hanovermb.ca if you are within the LUD boundaries and would like a bin!

 Mitchell

-Community Compost Depots: 130 Ash St (Arena) Saturday's between October 4 and October 25 from 9am - 3pm
+Community Compost Depots: 130 Ash St (Arena) Saturday's between October 3 and October 24 from 9am - 3pm

-Not sure what you can compost? 🌱
+Not sure what you can compost? πŸŒ±

 Check out the lists below to make composting easy and eco-friendly!